jrb-s2c-github/atomika/README.md

 4) (Optional) Run k8s_comasters.yml to join the two other master nodes to enable high availability
 5) Run k8s_workers.yml to join the worker nodes

+## Preparing a Linux box to take commands from Ansible
 In the multipass folder is a cloud_init.yml file to prepare ubuntu nodes to receive intsruction from Ansible.
 The master key is in the master key folder.

+Alternatively it can be done manualy as follows:
+### New Linux box:
+1. Sudo adduser vmadmin
+2. Sudo usermod -aG sudo vmadmin
+3.	sudo update-alternatives --config editor  select vim
+4.	sudo visudo:
+   a) vmadmin ALL=(ALL) NOPASSWD:ALL
+   b) test that user can ‘sudo ls /root’ without having to enter password

+### Copy key from server where ansible commands are ran from:
+1.	sudo ssh-copy-id -i ./vmadmin_key.pub vmadmin@192.168.68.109
+2.	test access: sudo ssh vmadmin@192.168.68.109 -i ./vmadmin_key

 ## References
 Read the first two to gain understanding what the two prompts starting the master boot-up are about.